-Pursuant to ABA Standard 130, students are required to devote 120 minutes of out-of-class preparation time for each "classroom hour" of in-class instruction.
-Legal Research has 1 "classroom hour" of in-class instruction each week, requiring at least 2 hours of preparation outside of class.
-It is anticipated that the course reading, review of PowerPoint material, watching instructive videos, and completing quizzes and homework assignments will comprise at least 2 hours per classroom hour.
+Pursuant to ABA Standard 310, students are required to devote 120 minutes of out-of-class preparation time for each "classroom hour" of in-class instruction.
+Accordingly, you will have about 20 pages of reading each week, including readings in your textbook and PowerPoint presentations, plus time spent completing out-of-class assignments.
+It is anticipated that you will spend approximately two hours out of class reading, preparing for in-class-exercises and completing out-of-class assignments for every one hour in class.